Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 EV user stops the charging session: [Example](../../../examples/v2/09_update/ev-charging-session-end-update.json)

-#### 13.1.2.15. **Async on\_update(stop-charging)**
+#### 13.1.2.15. async `action: on_update` (stop-charging)

 - Method: POST
-- Use Case: At \~60 minutes(or upon the EV user request), the session stops (or notifies hthe EV user to unplug).
+- Use Case: At \~60 minutes(or upon the EV user request), the session stops (or notifies the EV user to unplug).
 He receives a digital invoice and session summary in-app.
 If anything went wrong (e.g., session interrupted, SOC reaches 100%, etc.), the app reconciles to bill only for energy delivered and issues any adjustment or refund automatically.
 - Request:

 ```json